Rare Transients in Nearby Galaxies Explain Ultra-high-energy Cosmic Rays

+Theoretical work has long examined how magnetic propagation and local structure shape the observed flux \cite{Waxman:1996zn,2000JHEP...02..035H,2022MNRAS.510.1289V,2023MNRAS.524..631T}, and recent studies show that UHECR anisotropies can diagnose the role of rare transient sources and the intervening magnetic fields \cite{2024ApJ...975L..21B,2024ApJ...966...71B}. \citet{2024ApJ...972....4M} argued that if UHECRs originate from rare transients, only a small number of active hotspots should be visible at a given time.
+By modeling propagation through plausible magnetic environments, they showed that such transients remain observable for $10^4$–$10^5$\,yr, naturally producing long-lived anisotropies.
+Similarly, \citet{2024ApJ...962L...5U} traced the 244~EeV “Amaterasu” event to a nearby extragalactic transient, likely within the Local Sheet or Local Group, reinforcing the case for a transient origin of the highest-energy particles.

+A common feature of many proposed \emph{steady} source classes, such as powerful AGN and massive galaxy clusters, is that they are sparse and typically distant, so that only a small number of systems lie within the UHECR propagation horizon.
+For starburst and star–forming galaxies the situation is more nuanced: while a few nearby examples (e.g.\ NGC~253, M82) lie within a few Mpc and can be individually important in anisotropy studies, the bulk of the population that carries most of the luminosity density is still at distances comparable to or larger than the attenuation length.

-A common feature of most candidate source classes considered so far---AGN, starburst galaxies, or clusters---is that they are rare and distant, therefore their typical separation exceeds the UHECR propagation horizon.
-An alternative is that the accelerators are \emph{stellar transients} such as neutron star mergers \cite{2025PhRvL.134h1003F,2025arXiv250622625F}, tidal disruption events (TDE; \cite{2014arXiv1411.0704F,PhysRevD.96.063007}), or collapsars \cite{Waxman:1995vg}.
+An alternative is that the accelerators are \emph{stellar transients} such as neutron star mergers \cite{2014PhRvD..89f3006T,2018ApJ...866...51K,2024arXiv240517409Z,2025PhRvL.134h1003F,2025arXiv250622625F}, tidal disruption events (TDEs; \cite{2014arXiv1411.0704F,PhysRevD.96.063007}), or collapsars \cite{Waxman:1995vg}.
 If such sources dominate, two consequences follow.
-First, because they occur in every galaxy, the local overdensity of galaxies around the Milky Way implies that the UHECR sky is shaped by a handful of nearby systems.
-Second, their transient nature makes the flux from individual galaxies variable, with observational consequences.
+First, these transients occur in nearly every galaxy, therefore, the local overdensity of galaxies implies that the UHECR sky is shaped by a few nearby systems.
+Second, their transient nature makes the flux from individual galaxies variable.

-Motivated by these clues, we assembled a galaxy catalog designed to assess how different stellar transient populations—neutron star mergers, TDEs and core-collapse supernovae (CCSNe) account for observations.
-The catalog assigns each galaxy a physically motivated weight based on its stellar mass and star-formation rate (SFR), which govern the expected occurrence of these transients.
+Motivated by these clues, we performed a population-level directional test of stellar transients as UHECR sources.
+To carry this out we assembled a galaxy catalog that enables a statistical search for correlations with neutron star mergers, TDEs, and core-collapse supernovae.
+To our knowledge no analogous catalog-based test has been carried out for stellar transients.